 Napco Security Technologies, Inc. (NSSC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 12, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC ).
+LOS ANGELES, May 15, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NAPCO SECURITY TECHNOLOGIES, INC. (NSSC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NAPCO SECURITY TECHNOLOGIES, INC. (NSSC), CLICK HERE BEFORE JUNE 24, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?